Enrollment Options

 Admission Plans

 Students may apply for fall or spring semester.
-If applying for fall, first-year applicants to Syracuse University are offered two ways to apply: either through the Early Decision plan or the Regular Decision plan.
+If applying for fall, first-year applicants are offered three ways to apply: either through the Early Decision I or II plans or the Regular Decision plan.
 Please refer to application deadlines for more information.

 Early Decision

-If Syracuse University is your first choice, consider applying for Early Decision (ED).
+If Syracuse University is your first choice, consider applying for Early Decision (ED) I or II.
 As an ED candidate, you agree to enroll at Syracuse University if admitted to your preferred college.
-The ED application deadline is November 15.
-Most ED candidates are typically notified of their admission decision prior to January 1.
-The EDII application deadline is January 5 and candidates are typically notified by early February.
+The ED I application deadline is Nov.
+15. Most ED candidates are typically notified of their admission decision prior to Jan.
+1. The ED II application deadline is Jan.
+5 and candidates are typically notified by mid-February.
 You may apply to other colleges and universities through Regular Decision or Early Action, with the understanding that you will withdraw these applications if admitted to Syracuse University.

-As part of the ED application, you will be required to submit your e-signature on the Common Application agreeing to the terms of ED.
-Your parent and guidance counselor will need to sign off as well.
+As part of the ED application, you will be required to submit your e-signature on your application agreeing to the terms of ED.
+Your parent and high school counselor will need to sign off as well.

 If you are applying for financial aid, you will receive an early estimated financial aid award package.
 While Early Decision is binding, we understand that financial considerations may affect a student’s ability to enroll.